 Common question, but each pool filter system has it's own "pressure personality", and there isn't a singular pressure range that's correct for all pool filters.
 If anything could be considered "normal", it would be about 10 psi.
-Most filter systems are designed to operate in the 5-15 psi, or 10-20 psi range.
+Most filter systems are designed to operate in the 5-15 or 10-20 psi range.
 The way to find out your particular correct pool filter pressure is to clean or backwash the filter thoroughly and empty the pump and skimmer baskets.
-Start up the filter, and when it reaches full head, or full steam - note the pressure gauge reading.
-That is your clean, or starting pressure.
+Start up the filter, and when it reaches full head, note the pressure gauge reading.
+That is your clean, or starting, pressure.
 It should never drop lower than that (see below), and when it rises 5-10 psi above that starting pressure reading, it's time to clean the filter again.
-The pool filter pressure should be steady, operating in a range of +/- 10 psi.
-When it's outside this range, very low or very high (see below), then you know that something's wrong.
+The pool filter pressure should be steady within this range.
+When it's outside this range, either very low or very high, then you'll know something's wrong.
 Some gauges allow you to set the clean and dirty range, or you can write it on the filter tank with a marker.

 POOL PRESSURE GAUGE IS LOW

-When the pressure is lower than normal, this usually indicates a flow problem, before the pump.
+When the pressure is lower than normal, this usually indicates a flow problem before the pump.
 Something is blocking or restricting water flow into the pool pump.
 It's never a problem after the pool pump, because after the impeller, the pool water is under pressure, and obstructions result in higher than normal pressure.
-It bears repeating, when pool pressure gauge reading is low, look for the problem at the pump or before the pump.
-Here's a list of common causes of low filter pressure.
+It bears repeating: when pool pressure gauge reading is low, look for the problem at the pump or before the pump.
+These are some common causes of low filter pressure: